Princeton High School (New Jersey): Nassau Street campus (1898–1929)

-Moore Street campus (1929-present)
+Moore Street campus (1929–present)

-As the original school building in Princeton was pushed beyond capacity due to increasing junior high enrollment, plans were made to begin work on a new high school building.
+As the original school building in Princeton was pushed beyond capacity due to increasing junior high enrollment, plans were made to begin work on a new "Junior and Seniors High School" building at 151 Moore Street.
 Architect Ernest Sibley, a New Jersey architect and school specialist, was hired to design a state-of-the-art facility.
 Princeton residents debated whether the school should be built in the Collegiate Gothic style favored by Princeton University or the more Colonial style of downtown Princeton.
 Voters eventually favored the former, a style visible in the school's arched entrances and prominent tower.

 In 1926, 7 acres off Moore Street were bought, and the cornerstone of the school was laid in 1928.
 The new building opened its doors to 578 students in September 1929, with an opening ceremony, featuring a speech from the United States Commissioner of Education and the presentation of a commemorative flag by the original graduating class of 1898, following in November.